An ergodic control problem for many-server multiclass queueing systems with cross-trained servers: An Ergodic Control Problem for Controlled Diffusions

 Let $\phi_k$ be any smooth, non-negative function taking values in $[0, 1]$ with support in $\B_k(0)$.
 We choose $\phi_k$ to satisfy $\phi_k\nearrow 1$, as $k\to\infty$.
 Then from the convergence criterion of Markov controls we get for all $k\geq 1$,

 where in the last line we use \eqref{10}, \eqref{11}.
 Therefore letting $k\to\infty$ we have for $t>0$ that

 This proves that for every $t>0$, support of $v(\D{u}| X(t))$ lies in $M(X(t))$ almost surely.
-We define $v(x)=0$ to complete the proof. \end{proof} It is well known that for every Markov control in $\Usm$ there is a unique strong solution to \eqref{E-sde} which is also a strong Markov process.
-It is also easy to check that the solution corresponding to $v\in\Usm$ is in fact admissible in the sense that $v(\M^c(X(t)) | X(t))=0$ a.s. for all $t\geq 0$. (see for example, the last display of the above proof).
+Now define $v(x)=0$ to make sure $v(X(0))\in M(X(0))$.
+This completes the proof. \end{proof} It is well known \cite[Theorem~2.2.12]{ari-bor-ghosh} that for every Markov control in $\Usm$ there is a unique strong solution to \eqref{E-sde} which is also a strong Markov process.
+A stationary control is called stable if the associated Markov process $X$ is positive recurrent.

 We recall the cost function $\tilde{r}$ from previous section where